avikj/fbash/README.md

 Details for each command can be found on the [docs](DOCS.md).

-#### Settings
-Each setting is a string that modifies how fbash acts in how it responds to commands.

-* `periodReplacement`

-Periods in stdout responses are replaced with this character.
-This is used to bypass Facebook's spam detection.

-Default: `.`

 ## Changes as of latest version
 * Allows replacing periods to bypass Facebook's spam detection.
 * No longer requires `sudo` to run.